filipsPL/autowx2/README.md

 # autowx2

-The set of scripts for automatic processing of the satellite data (like capturing of the weather APT images from NOAA satellites) and fixed time recordings (like WeatherFaxes).
+**autowx2** is the python program for schedule satellite and ground recordings with SDR dongle.
+Bundled plugins include scripts for processing weather APT images from NOAA satellites and ISS voice communication recordings.

 ![image](docs/NOAA19-HVCT.jpg) ![image](docs/NOAA19-therm.jpg)

 This is a rewritten and fine-tuned version of tools for the automatic weather satellite images capturing.
 Most directly it bases on cyber-atomus' [autowx](https://github.com/cyber-atomus/autowx) and my fork of autowx.
 The main differences between this project **autowx2** and previously created tools:
 - high modularity - all recording and processing are done by separate scripts (modules? plugins?), which can be easily configured to meet one's needs.
 The main module (called *noaa*) is devoted to the capture of weather data from the NOAA satellites, but with other modules (i.e., *ISS* voice) one can record voice communication from the satellite (tested for ISS :tada: !).
 - configurability - most (all?) variables can be set up in the config file.
 For both: the main program and the NOAA module.
-- flexibility - it can be set up to record satelite transmissions based on the passing predictions as well as fixed time recordings, configured via cron-like syntax.
+- flexibility - it can be set up to record satellite transmissions based on the passing predictions as well as fixed time recordings, configured via cron-like syntax.
 - simplicity (not sure if this is true).
 List of observed satellites is defined in one place only (the config file) and can be easily modified.
 - efficiency - program some tasks to do between scheduled transmissions (see below)